National Redoubt (Switzerland): Modernization

 The Redoubt positions and others in Switzerland were augmented by the Bison project, which involved the installation of anti-tank guns in new bunkers at key locations to provide a modernized pre-positioned force capable of defeating modern armor.
-A project to install automatic 120mm mortars was completed in 2003.
+A project to install automatic 120 mm mortars was completed in 2003.

 Army strength reductions

 In 1995, the Swiss army was reduced from 750,000 troops to 400,000.
 By 2004, army strength was 120,000, with 80,000 proposed by 2020.

 Fate

 Debate continues over the usefulness of the Redoubt and other Swiss fortifications.
 In October 2010, Defense Minister Ueli Maurer proposed closing many of the positions after mitigating environmental issues and assuring permanent safety.
 A decommissioning program was expected to cost as much as a billion francs.
 In 2011, Maurer estimated costs to close down the system safely at more than $1 billion.
 Some of the facilities have been leased or sold as digital data repositories.

 Because the Réduit strategy was essentially one of deterrence, part of it was overt and public, and played a part in the so-called "intellectual defence of the homeland", or Geistige Landesverteidigung attempting to improve the morale and cohesiveness of the Swiss nation.
 The Réduit strategy's use as a deterrence/propaganda tool continued through the cold war.
 In 1964, the army's pavilion at the Swiss Fair (Landesausstellung) in Lausanne had the shape of a giant Czech hedgehog made of concrete.

 The Réduit features at the center of Swiss writer Christian Kracht's 2008 dystopian novel Ich werde hier sein im Sonnenschein und im Schatten.

+Nation-wide removal of Cold War-era demolition explosives on hundreds or thousands of bridges and other structures such as the Holzbrücke Bad Säckingen covered bridge was completed by December 2014.

+Civilian transitions have resulted in a diverse array of repurposed former military facilities.
+Niche enterprises now occupying decommissioned sites include hospitality and leisure providers, food producers and cultural initiatives, as well as cyber-security and asset-protection specialists.